THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE POLICY FOR MORE INFO.

 Before I set off on my big across country trip I started to do little day trips and then I did my first overnight trip to West Palm Beach.
 Video to come soon!

 As you’re reading this blog post I will have been home for just a few days from my month long trip across the US.
 It was a trip of a lifetime that I hope to repeat many more times.
 I just want to take the trip in pieces, staying in cities for 3-4 days or longer instead of just a day or so.
 Just so I don’t feel like I’m always on the go and having to rush to get to the next destination.
+After doing this big van trip in the US I really want to do a campervan trip in New Zealand.
+That would be the ultimate goal!

 Well I don’t want to give too much away about my trip, but stay tuned.
 Weekly vlogs of my trip are coming soon!